lmsac/2M-EC/README.md

 Training, saving and validation of mass spectrometry models and fusion models.

 # ML (machine learning)
 New sample data requires spectral preprocessing followed by binning.
+Here is a demonstration of the binning format.

 # Identification
 Protein molecular weight calculation and matching.